thufschmitt/tix-papers/nix-light/compilation.md

 Both languages are quite similar, hence most transformations are simply a transposition of a given structure to the same structure in the other language.

-The if-then-else construct is compiled to a typecase, with two separate rules depending on the form of the form of the condition:
+The if construct construct is compiled to a typecase, with two separate rules depending on the form of the form of the condition:

 - The general case is to compile `if e0 then e1 else e2` to `(x = (e0 : Bool)